 The study materials, module guide, activities, assignments, forums, online tutorial rooms and other resources are all provided via a dedicated website.

 This module has been specially selected for presentation in a different online learning platform to other undergraduate modules that you may have studied with The Open University.
 We are using this new learning platform because we wish to enhance your learning experience.
-Early tests with students, and presentations since October 2016, have shown that it is easy to navigate, provides excellent presentation of the learning materials and allows the module team to better support your learning.
+We developed the presentation style with students, and the overwhelming feedback indicates that it is easy to navigate, provides excellent presentation of the learning materials and allows the module team to better support your learning.

 You will need